ropensci/ReLTER/README.md

 ------------------------------------------------------------------------

-The *getDataset* function provides to a table with information about specific dataset shared through [DEIMS-SDR](https://deims.org/).
+The *get_dataset_info* function provides to a table with information about specific dataset shared through [DEIMS-SDR](https://deims.org/).

     #>  Found 1 records...
 Imported 1 records.
 Simplifying...